 Uvita: Uvita is a small village, noted for how the mountains seem to be in contact with the shore.
 It has developed quickly through the years, thanks to the important and ever-growing presence of expats.
 Uvita has expanded to being the tourist hub of the Southern Pacific Region.
 It has many tourist and cultural activities that range from festivals to surfing, excursions, etc.

 Ojochal: Located just in the south of Uvita.
 It is one of the less developed destinations, but therein lies the pristine beauty of the beaches it boasts.
-Therefore, the cost of living can be much less than other parts of Costa Rica, appealing to the adventurer expat.
+Therefore, he cost of living can be much less than in other parts of Costa Rica, appealing to the adventurer expat.

 Dominical: A preferred surfing spot, thanks to its amazing breaks.
 The town is well-developed, as it boasts big supermarkets, restaurants, supply stores and gas stations.
 Getting here is easy as the main bus terminal runs trips every hour from here to San José and back.